NosMoki/Pro-Art-P16-on-Linux-/README.md

 ## Before starting

-Update your kernel and all the other updates, I recommend doing this as the first step post install as if you fuck up, it is easy to fix (re-install).
+Update your kernel and all the other updates, turn on third party packages.
+I recommend doing this as the first step post install as if you fuck up, it is easy to fix (re-install).
 You can in theory just copy all the commands in order from this page however please don't, I don't need that pressure and the original documentation goes into far more detail in-case you want something different to my config.

 ## Nvidia drivers